zombierzn/vungle-resources/Android-resources/android-SDK-API-reference.md

 #### The `AdConfig` Object

-One global `AdConfig` option controls settings for all ad plays, and you can optionally pass override instances to each ad play.
+One global `AdConfig` object controls settings for all ad plays, and you can optionally pass override instances to each individual ad play.
 These are the available setters in `AdConfig`:
 <table>
 	<thead>
 		<tr>